 Section 2.4(c) of Act No. 2013-415 governing the operation of the General Retirement System for Employees of Jefferson County provides that the actuary shall make valuations of the assets and liabilities of the Retirement System.
-We submit herewith the report giving the results of the valuation of the System prepared as of October 1, 2023.
+We submit herewith the report giving the results of the valuation of the System prepared as of October 1, 2024.
 The report indicates that County contributions at the rate of 6.00% of compensation are sufficient to support the benefits of the System as in effect as of the valuation.
 In preparing the valuation, the actuary relied on data provided by the System.
 While not verifying data at the source, the actuary performed tests for consistency and reasonableness.
+The valuation results depend on the integrity of the data.
+If any of the information is inaccurate or incomplete, our results may be different and our calculations may need to be revised.
+Please see the actuarial valuation for additional details on the funding requirements for the System.